-Reading Council employ a Heritage Officer who may be asked to give an opinion on applications for Listed Building Consent.
-The resource is shared with another council and he only works for RBC one day a week (Thursdays).
+Since 2019 Reading Council has employed a fulltime Conservation and Urband Design Officer who may be asked to give an opinion on applications for Listed Building Consent.
+This is a huge improvement over its approach for many years of having a CO for one day a week .
 Access is through the Planning Case Officer who takes on your application for advice or consent.

 Notice of planned changes to Listed Buildings (and other Planning Applications) are advised by the Planning Case Officer fixing a Yellow notice to the building.
 This enables members of the public to find out about the changes and to either support them, object or raise questions if they wish.